* GadgetBuilder.com *

 My unit didn't include a miter so I made a couple miters from scrap.
 The small one came first and isn't used much since I made the larger one.
 Frank Dorion provided info on making a Leonard type miter.

-Grinding wheels for the Grind-R-Lap are (2023, Lapcraft) about $120 each so I decided to try converting inexpensive lapidary disks for use with my Leonard grinder.
+Grinding wheels for the Grind-R-Lap are available from (2023, Lapcraft) or National Diamond Lab but are over $100 each so I decided to try converting inexpensive lapidary disks for use with my Leonard grinder.
 I ordered three 6" disks, 120/400/1200 grit, offered as a bundle by BangGood for $15; they arrived in 11 days.
 These disks are about 0.040" thick steel so they're reasonably sturdy,

 Initially, these DIY wheels worked normally.
 I've been using them for a couple years now and they continue to work well.
 I use water with my GrindRLap wheels; some people use WD40 which might affect the double sided tape.
 The 400 grit wheel gets the most use.